X of Swords: Accommodation in Otherworld

-After the chosen Swordbearers of Arakko and Krakoa travel to the Otherworld, they are welcomed by Saturnyne.
+After the chosen Swordbearers of Arakko and Krakoa travel to Otherworld, they are welcomed by Saturnyne.
 Both parties intermingle and try to discover each other's secrets and weaknesses.
 Apocalypse encounters his former wife Genesis, who reveals the story of her banishment while Storm shares a dance with the Horseman of Death.

 The Tournament Begins

 After the feast, Saturnyne announces the challenges.
 Aside from one-on-one battles, she forces the Swordbearers to compete in a series of extravagant contests.

-Notable contests include: the apparent death of Captain Britain against Isca the Unbeaten, shattering into glass-like fragments; the marriage of Cypher and Bei the Blood Moon; and Gorgon being killed after a fierce battle against White Sword and his One Hundred Champions.
+Notable contests include: the apparent death of Captain Britain against Isca the Unbeaten, shattering into glass-like fragments; the marriage of Cypher and Bei the Blood Moon; and Gorgon being killed after a fierce battle against White Sword and his champions.
 Finally, with the score tied, Saturnyne announces the last match: Apocalyse versus Genesis possessed by Annihilation.

-In the meantime, Sinister and the Hellions arrive in Amenth to sabotage the Arakkii team, but their mission goes awry when they encounter Tarn the Uncaring and his Locus Vile.
+In the meantime, Sinister and the Hellions arrive in Amenth to sabotage the Arakkii team, but their mission goes awry when they encounter Tarn the Uncaring and the Locus Vile.
 Theirs is a bloody battle, and four of their number (including Sinister, secretly a clone) are killed.
 The other Hellions barely escape through a portal to Krakoa, but as soon as they return, the real Sinister kills the survivors to keep his true purpose during the mission a secret: stealing gene samples from Arakkii mutants.

 All-Out War

 Before his duel with Bei, Cable telepathically communicates with Jean Grey and Cyclops on Krakoa.
 Saturnyne notices the interference and cuts their contact.
 Fearing for Cable's life, the heroes present their case to the Quiet Council: they intend to take as many mutants to the Otherworld and rescue Krakoa's champions.
 They also feel the need to reinstate the X-Men as a permanent team to defend their interests.

-When Apocalypse wins the duel against Genesis, Annihilation seizes full control of its host and summons the hordes of Amenthi Daemons to invade Krakoa.
+When Apocalypse wins the duel against Genesis, Annihilation seizes full control of its host and summons Daemons to invade Krakoa.
 Cable uses S.W.O.R.D.'s space station to transport everyone they can gather to Otherworld's battlefield (including a reborn Captain Britain Corps), in the middle of an all-out war between Krakoa's and Amenth's armies.
-During the battle, Apocalypse manages to take the Annihilation Helm from Genesis and, overcoming its corruptive influence, makes Amenth's forces surrender.
-Saturnyne, satisfied with this conclusion, asks both Krakoa and Arakko to trade prisoners, as a token of goodwill: Apocalypse chooses to accompany his wife and children back to Amenth, in exchange for Arakko (and consequently all its mutant inhabitants) returning to Earth, so Krakoa can reunite with its "twin" at last.
+During the battle, Apocalypse manages to take the Annihilation Helm from Genesis and, overcoming its corrupting influence, makes Amenth's forces surrender.
+Saturnyne, satisfied with this conclusion, asks both Krakoa and Arakko to trade prisoners as a token of good will.
+Apocalypse accompanies his wife and children back to Amenth in exchange for Arakko returning to Earth, so Krakoa can reunite with its "twin" at last.

 Saturnyne is crowned Queen in Otherworld and gets what she needed, but not what she wanted: Brian Braddock's heart.